-It is recommended that the competition be part of a major Regional event that attracts a cross-section of the Region's IEEE Student Members.
+It is recommended that the competition be part of a major IEEE Student or Graduate Student event that attracts a cross-section of IEEE Student and Graduate Student Members.
 The competition must be a visible part of the event's public/advance agenda/program.